glueops-rip/docs/quickstarts/previews.md

 ## Configuring your first repository to have preview environments on demand

 Requirements:
-- Access to your application Stack repository
+Access to your application Stack repository<br>
-- Your glueopshosted apps cluster domain (ex. apps.nonprod.antoniostacos.glueopshosted.com)
+Your glueopshosted apps cluster domain (ex. apps.nonprod.antoniostacos.glueopshosted.com)<br>
-- A repository that publishes a docker image on every commit/push.
+A repository that publishes a docker image on every commit/push.

 1. Go to your application stack repository.
 This is configured at the time of your cluster setup.
 2. Copy this template file below and save it as: `hello-world-preview-environments.yaml`